 The Lost Gardens of Heligan ‘Welcomes Dogs and well-behaved owners all year round.”

-are open 10am-6pm daily.
 Parking is free and there is free entry to the Heligan Plant Centre, Shop and Tearoom.